sebastian-gerdes/stammzelltisch_2024_04_16/README.md

 ```

 ### Download tutorial files
 The tutorial files will be created in your home folder and can be removed at the end of the session.
+It might not work from the IMB-Intranet - so please connect via Eduroam.
 ```
 cd ~
 git clone https://github.com/sebastian-gerdes/stammzelltisch_2024_04_16.git